Sue9104/web-manual/interface/owner-project-management.md

 1. **Assign one entry to one translator**: fill in translator and click "Assign".

-2. **Assign multiple entries to one translator**: select entries in current page or "Search" results, then click "Batch Allocation".
+2. **Assign multiple entries to one translator**: select entries in the current page or "Search" results, then click "Batch Allocation".

 3. **Search entries by project name, keyword and status**